jmbarbone/facts/bench/bench.md

 #> 38      100  1000000 double
 #> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 39     1000  1000000 double
+#> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 40    10000  1000000 double
 #> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 41       10      100 integer